-• Stakeholder consultations
+Stakeholder consultations

-On 9 October 2014, the Council adopted negotiating directives which authorized the Commission to open negotiations with Antigua and Barbuda to amend the visa waiver agreement between the two parties.
+On 9 October 2014, the Council adopted negotiating directives which authorized the Commission to open negotiations with Brazil to amend the agreement between the two parties on short-stay visa waiver for holders of diplomatic, service or official passports.
 Member States were informed of the progress of negotiations in meetings of the Visa Working Party.